2600hz/docker/README.md

 hosts.sh >> /etc/hosts
 ```

-admin.sh gives access to the host inside the kazoo network.
-You need hosts file to access ui by http://kazoo-ui.kazoo and http://monster-ui.kazoo, and they,
+You need hosts file to access Kazoo UI by http://monster-ui.kazoo, and in turn it needs access to http://kazoo.kazoo:8000.
-in turn, need to access http://kazoo.kazoo:8000, and you probably want to run UI on your host.

-Please note each container run.sh and build.sh should be run inside their respective folders.
+Please note each container run.sh and build.sh scripts should be run inside their respective folders.

 After start
 ===========